-The growth-rate parameters $b_j$ are informed by the in vitro doubling time experiments which showed CC22 isolates growing faster than CC30 isolates, and both of these growing significantly faster than ST239 (Knight et al., 2012).
-The same study of the CCs in this hospital showed that increased resistance within a complex was associated with minimal cost to the growth-rate, with no detected effect for CC22 at all.
-As the above mentioned experiments were not accurate to detect small fitness differences however, and since carrying extra DNA should theoretically incur some cost, we have included a slight decrease in growth-rate of $c_j=2\%$ , 4% and 6% respectively for the more resistant strain versions of CC22, CC30 and ST239 (corresponding to the average resistance levels of these CC).

-For the rates of resistance loss, gain by transfer, as well as gain by genetic mutation (l, g and s), we lack estimates, and therefore explored different values.
-For reasons of parsimony, we presumed no difference among the CCs in these factors.
-Since we expect genetic mutations conferring resistance to be rare in the given timeframe of 10 years, for our main analyses the mutation rate between levels was set to zero (s = 0).
+176 The growth-rate parameters b_i are informed by the in vitro doubling time experiments which 177 showed CC22 isolates growing faster than CC30 isolates, and both of these growing significantly 178 faster than ST239 (22).
+The same study of the CCs in this hospital showed that increased resistance within a complex was associated with minimal cost to the growth-rate, with no detected effect for 179 180 CC22 at all.
+As the above mentioned experiments were not accurate to detect small fitness 181 differences however, and since carrying extra DNA should theoretically incur some cost, we have 182 included a slight decrease in growth-rate of $c_i = 2\%$, 4% and 6% respectively for the more resistant 183 strain versions of CC22, CC30 and ST239 (corresponding to the average resistance levels of these CC).
+184 For the rates of resistance loss, gain by transfer, as well as gain by genetic mutation (l, g)and s), we lack estimates, and therefore explored different values.
+For reasons of parsimony, we 185 186 presumed no difference among the CCs in these factors.
+Since we expect genetic mutations 187 conferring resistance to be rare in the given timeframe of 10 years, for our main analyses the mutation rate between levels was set to zero (s = 0).
+188

-The mean length of patient stay decreased from about 6 to about 5 days due to policy change in 2005 (Knight et al., 2012).
+The mean length of patient stay decreased from about 6 to about 5 days due to policy change in 2005 (22).
 The daily rate of bacterial removal due to patient discharge or death then was 0.17 before and 0.2 afterwards.
-Although we assume this to be the main cause for removal, we also allow for other causes of bacterial clearance; we let the total per day removal rate, d. change from 0.28 before to 0.32 from 2005 onwards.
-Within hospital antibiotic usage is high (Versporten et al., 2018), and although it is not well known in how much MRSA removal this results, this factor should be of significant impact within a hospital; we set the antibiotic induced death rate for sensitive MRSA approximately equal to the background removal rate, at a = 0.3 per day.
-Overall antibiotic use and other infection control practices were stable over this period, except for some increase in mupirocin decolonisation after 2006 (Knight et al., 2012).
+Although we assume this to be the main cause for removal, we also allow for other causes of bacterial clearance; we let the total per day removal rate, d, change from 0.28 before to 0.32 from 2005 onwards.
+Within hospital antibiotic usage is high (32), and although it is not well known in how much MRSA removal this results, this factor should be of significant impact within a hospital; we set the antibiotic induced death rate for sensitive MRSA approximately equal to the background removal rate, at a = 0.3 per day.
+Overall antibiotic use and other infection control practices were stable over this period, except for some increase in mupirocin decolonisation after 2006 (22).
 Since mupirocin appears to have had no impact on competition between CCs (i.e. it occurred after the take-over in dominance by CC22 which we aim to explain) we have left this factor out of the current analysis.

-In 2009 (the end of the period of interest), 2.9% of patients admitted to St. George's NHS Hospital were found to be colonised with MRSA (Krebes et al., 2011).
-Information on colonisation or infection with MRSA at arrival of patients was not available at CC level.
-One explanation for take-over by CC22 as dominant complex in this hospital would be a greater inflow of CC22 during later years.
-However, we avoid this trivial explanation by setting the inflow of CC22 and CC30 to be equal and constant over the considered time-period of 10 years, each at ~0.75% of incoming patients ( $i{30}$ , $i{22}$ in Table 1).
-An outbreak of ST239 was documented in a nearby hospital in 2003-2004 (Edgeworth et al., 2007).
-We assumed ~2% of incoming patients to carry ST239 during these years, lowering to ~0.4% of incoming patients afterwards ( $i{239}$ in Table 1), which enabled reproduction of the ST239 dynamics observed.
+201 In 2009 (the end of the period of interest), 2.9% of patients admitted to St. George's NHS 202 Hospital were found to be colonised with MRSA (33).
+Information on colonisation or infection with 203 MRSA at arrival of patients was not available at CC level.
+One explanation for take-over by CC22 as 204 dominant complex in this hospital would be a greater inflow of CC22 during later years.
+However, we 205 avoid this trivial explanation by setting the inflow of CC22 and CC30 to be equal and constant over 206 the considered time-period of 10 years, each at ~0.75% of incoming patients (i{30} , i{22} in Table 2).
+An 207 outbreak of ST239 was documented in a nearby hospital in 2003-2004 (23).
+We assumed ~2% of 208 incoming patients to carry ST239 during these years, lowering to ~0.4% of incoming patients 209 afterwards (i{239} in Table 2), which enabled reproduction of the ST239 dynamics observed.